isomerpages/moe-regentsec/_useful-links/Books & Uniforms/Year End Sales of Books and Uniforms (For 2026 Sec 2 to Sec 5 students).md

 are <strong>strongly encouraged</strong> to purchase them through the school bookshop via <a href="https://asenciobookshop.sg/" rel="noopener nofollow" target="_blank">Asencio's online portal</a>.
 You are required to register an account before proceeding with your online purchase.
-Parents who order online before 17 December 2024 (Sec 2 to 4) / 21 December 2024 (Sec 1 &amp; 5) will be able to receive their textbooks before start of school.
+Parents who order online before 24 November 2025 (Sec 2 to 4) / 23 December 2025 (Sec 1 &amp; 5) will be able to receive their textbooks before start of school.
 Online orders with delivery is encouraged.</p>
 <p>2.
 Online ordering via online portal available
 from 4 November 2024 to 17 December 2024.
 Refer to the following guides:</p>